DianZzzz/DianZzzz.github.io/_finance/CFA/Derivatives-and-Currency-Management.md

 - A short calendar spread is when one buys the near term option and the sells the more distant option

 ### Straddle
-- A long straddle is when one buys both puts and calls, with the same exercise price and same expiration date, on the same underlying asset.
+- A long straddle is when one buys both ATM puts and calls, with the same exercise price and same expiration date, on the same underlying asset.
 - A short straddle is when one sells both puts and calls
 - The investor buying a straddle is essentially betting volatility to increase

+### Strangle
+- A long position is buying OTM puts and calls with the same expiry date and the same degree of being out of the money
+- Because OTM options are being bought, the cost of the position is cheaper—but conversely, it also does not pay off until the spot rate passes the OTM strike levels.
+As a result, the risk–reward for a strangle is more moderate than that for a straddle.

 ### Collar
 - Long shares of stock and then buys a put with an exercise price below the current stock price and writes a call with an exercise price above the current stock price